 The Readington Township School District will provide resources to parents, students and staff regarding testing for COVID-19.
-The school district also has access to testing kits in order for all students to have access, if needed.
+The district will investigate test kit options for families should this option become available.

-- F. Efforts to provide vaccinations to educators, other staff, and students, if eligible: The Readington Township Public Schools collected vaccination information when required by Executive Order 253.
-Vaccines for both COVID and the flu were provided on site by our school physician.
-The district maintains contact with our School Physician who may be able to provide further information regarding vaccines. - G. Appropriate accommodations for children with disabilities with respect to health hand safety policies: The Readington Township School District will develop plans to ensure students with disabilities receive appropriate accommodations with respect to health and safety needs.
+F. Efforts to provide vaccinations to educators, other staff, and students, if eligible:

+The Readington Township Public Schools collected vaccination information when required by Executive Order 253.
+Vaccines flu were provided on site by our school physician.
+The district maintains contact with our School Physician who may be able to provide further information regarding vaccines.

+- G. Appropriate accommodations for children with disabilities with respect to health hand safety policies: The Readington Township School District will develop plans to ensure students with disabilities receive appropriate accommodations with respect to health and safety needs.
 The following are a sample of universal precautions that will occur throughout the year: - Airflow settings on HVAC units; - Use of hand sanitizer and enhanced hand washing protocols in school;